davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.5.6 =

+* Fix to member application form (prevent user editing of club name / number)
+* Edit signups for individual roles
+* Edit editable fields without switching to edit signups mode

+= 3.5.4 =

+* Adding a missing project that wasn't showing up on all paths (Deliver Social Speeches - Second Speech)
+* Optimizations

+= 3.5.3 =

+* Added integration with the WP Mailster for email discussion lists (alternative to integration with Mailman)

+= 3.5.2 =

+* Multi-meeting signup editor now shows list of members without a role
+* New API endpoint for determining which members do not have a meeting role - /wp-json/rsvptm/v1/norole/331 where 331 is the post ID

+= 3.5.1 =

+* Dashboard shows current assignment (or planned absence) for next several dates.
+* Bug fixes related to away messages, contest tool

+= 3.5 =

+* Overhaul of the performance reports screen, with less emphasis on the traditional program vs. Pathways, more on measuring active participation (6-month snapshot report)

+= 3.4.9 =

+* Added a setting for an editor or administrator to be notified when a Contributor submits a blog post for review.

+= 3.4.7 =

+* Split the Toastmasters menu on the dashboard in two, with basic functions and reports in the Toastmasters and administrative functions on a separate TM Administration menu.
+* Cleaned up the Toastmasters-specific widgets on the main Dashboard screen.
+* Refined the functions for adding a default home page (rather than a blog listing on front) and/or adding default pages for calendar, member listing etc.
+* Improved the Member Access widget, making it easier to view any of the upcoming events listed with the option of logging in on your way to that page.
+Previously, the link was always to a login page, which some users found confusing when they were trying to view the event listing without necessarily signing up for a role.

 = 3.4.6 =